milliewhite/milliewhite/README.md

-- 👋 Hi, my name is Millie currently working as a pharmacist.
+- 👋 Hi, my name is Millie currently working as a Central Monitor.

 - 👀 -Passionate about improving patient care outcomes using data analytics by combining actionable data with